Spectral properties and coding transitions of Haar-random quantum codes: Introduction

-The description above is parametrically accurate as $p\to 0$.
-As one increases $p$, the bands become less well separated, and inter-band mixing of error weights becomes important.
-We treat this band mixing perturbatively and find good agreement with numerics for a single logical qubit (\autoref{fig:canonical}).
-Crucially, for any sub-threshold $p<p_{c}$, we find that the bands corresponding to correctable errors remain well-defined and non-overlapping.
-As the weight of the typical errors increases, the spectral weight in $\rho^{\l p \r}$ is dominated by bands of weight $pN$, as long as $p<p_c$.
-The number of states in such bands grows with $p$ until at $p=p_c$ it reaches $\sim q^N$ and thus can not continue to grow.
-Past this point, typical errors are uncorrectable, and the von Neumann entropy density of $\rho^{\l p \r}$ reaches that of the maximally-mixed state.
 The structure of well-defined bands gives a physical mechanism for why the error correction transition in random codes should saturate the hashing bound, consistent with our numerics, and also explains the finite-size scaling behavior at this transition.
 We confirm that the hashing bound is saturated by an explicit calculation using the Weingarten calculus (see Sec.~\ref{app:weingarten} of the Supplemental Material \cite{suppmat}).
 The hashing bound was originally derived for random stabilizer codes \cite{Bennett1996hashing,DiVincenzo1997}; we show here that Haar-random codes also saturate it.